bkoplin/loki-vite-starter/README.md

 Linting is currently working in VS Code.
 Your file will be linted and fixed on save.
 See the [ESLint docs](https://eslint.org/) to learn how to configure lint for your particular needs.

 ### Deploying to Loki and Environment Variables
 The production build of your application, located in the `dist` directory by default, can be manually deployed to a page in a Loki OS application by running `npm run loki` from the command line.
 In order to properly deploy your code, you must specify an `.env` file.
 All varibles beginning in `VITE_` will be exposed as `import.meta.env.VITE_` to your client source code according to the Vite API at [Env Variables and Modes](https://vitejs.dev/guide/env-and-mode.html#env-files).
 Deploying to Loki requires providing access to valid Loki credentials via environment variables.
 Read more about `.env` files [here](https://github.com/motdotla/dotenv#readme).
+Also note that the env variables in your GitHub actions definition need to match the .env file.
+See `.github/workflows/node.js.yml`

 ```
 .env